Comcast/service-agent-c/README.md

 To run the pass-fail tests :

-1. c .../service-agent-c/tests
+1. cd .../service-agent-c/tests
-2. . start_pass_fail.sh
+2. . start_pass_fail.sh &
-3. In a separate terminal window, run test_svcagt
+3. This will start a python script (mock_systemctl.py)
+4. ../build/tests/test_svcagt
+5. When the test finishes, kill the python script